 Hi I'm Jaymi

-I’m a clinical psychotherapist, writer, advocate, dancer, musician with an absolute passion for helping others cultivate a deeper understanding of the ‘Self’.
+I’m a counsellor, writer, advocate, dancer, musician with an absolute passion for helping others cultivate a deeper understanding of the ‘Self’.

 I have always had a passion for performing arts and my mother enrolled me into my first dancing, acting and singing classes when I was just 2 years old.
 From there, I danced, acted and sang my way through primary school, high school and local theatre productions.
 Eventually, I progressed from jazz, tap, ballet and contemporary dance to ballroom dancing and I competed for a number of years around Australia.